KristofferC/TimerOutputs.jl/README.md

 ## Overhead

-There is a small overhead in timing a section (0.25 μs) which means that this package is not suitable for measuring sections that finish very quickly.
+There is a small overhead in timing a sections (0.25 μs) which means that this package is not suitable for measuring sections that finish very quickly.
 For proper benchmarking you want to use a more suitable tool like [*BenchmarkTools*](https://github.com/JuliaCI/BenchmarkTools.jl).

 ## Author